UAW’s confrontational leader makes gains in strike talks, but some wonder: Has he reached too far?

 “We have plans,” he said.
 “We have strategies and tactics to keep winning at the table.”

-Unlike his predecessors, Fain has recruited outside advisers, some of them specialists in public relations, to assist the union.
-His communications director, for instance, was a labor organizer for Bernie Sanders’ 2020 presidential campaign.
-The advisers have refined the union’s public image, shaping it with slick videos and appearances by Fain on Facebook Live.

-With roots in small-town Indiana, Fain, now 54, was known as a straight-arrow young man who respected teachers and coaches at Taylor High School near Kokomo, from which he graduated in 1987.
+With roots in small-town Indiana, Fain, 54, was known as a straight-arrow young man who respected teachers and coaches at Taylor High School near Kokomo.
 Paul Nicodemus, a childhood friend, said Fain derived his values from his father, who was Kokomo’s police chief, and his mother, a nurse.

 “Shawn was the type that loved to make people laugh,” Nicodemus said.
 “To know he’s in a spot now that this is not a laughing matter and he’s having to put his foot down — in my eyes, he’s doing a phenomenal job.”

-After high school, Fain became an electrician at a Chrysler castings plant in Kokomo and joined the UAW, the union that had represented three of his grandparents.
-Having risen in the local union to become plant shop chairman, he warned against becoming too chummy with automakers.
-In 2007, he opposed the union’s leadership, which had agreed to a contract that created lower tiers of wages for new workers.
+After high school, Fain became an electrician at a Chrysler castings plant in Kokomo and joined the UAW.
+As he rose to local shop chairman, he warned against becoming too chummy with automakers.
+In 2007, he opposed the union leadership’s push for a contract that created lower tiers of wages for new workers.
 Still, the deal was ratified.

-Bill Parker, who chaired the union’s national negotiating committee at Chrysler in those talks, said Fain joined him to oppose the deal.
-Fain favored a more confrontational stance with the companies than the UAW’s president did.

-“He fought for his principles while he was on staff,” Parker said, “and was often reprimanded by those in power.”

-When a federal embezzlement and bribery investigation rocked the union starting in 2017 and sent two former presidents and other officials to prison, it opened the door to Fain’s campaign for higher office.
+When a federal embezzlement and bribery investigation rocked the union starting in 2017, it opened the door to Fain’s campaign for higher office.
 In a settlement to avoid a federal takeover, the union agreed to let members decide if they wanted direct elections of leaders.
-They did.
-Fain campaigned against an incumbent who had arisen from the union’s old guard, declaring that it was time to fight the companies and end years of coziness.
+They did, and Fain defeated an incumbent.

 “What you see is what he is,” Parker said.

-Parker, whom Fain tapped to be an assistant, says he feels sure Fain has a plan to end the strike.
+Parker, whom Fain tapped to be an assistant, says he’s sure Fain has a plan to end the strikes.
 He just doesn’t know what it is.

-Brian Rothenberg, a former union spokesman who now is a public relations consultant, said all UAW presidents struggle over when to take a company offer to members to end a strike.
+Brian Rothenberg, a former union spokesman, said all union presidents struggle over when to take a company offer to members to end a strike.

 “There comes a point,” Rothenberg said, “where the members really push if they feel a need for resolution.
 In the end, this is an employment contract, and the endgame will be a contract.”